Alluxio/alluxio/docs/Running-Spark-on-Tachyon.md

       </property>
     </configuration>

-Put a file X into HDFS.
-Run Spark Shell:
+Put a file X into HDFS and run the Spark shell:

     $ ./spark-shell
     $ val s = sc.textFile("tachyon://localhost:19998/X")
     $ s.count()
     $ s.saveAsTextFile("tachyon://localhost:19998/Y")

-Take a look at [http://localhost:19999](http://localhost:19999), there should be a file info there.
+Take a look at [http://localhost:19999](http://localhost:19999).
+There should be an output file `Y` which contains the number of words in the file `X`.

-If you are running tachyon in fault tolerant mode along with zookeeper additionally add new entry in previously created `spark/conf/core-site.xml`
+If you are running tachyon in fault tolerant mode along with ZooKeeper, add a new entry in the previously created `spark/conf/core-site.xml`:

     <property>
         <name>fs.tachyon-ft.impl</name>
         <value>tachyon.hadoop.TFS</value>
     </property>

-Edit `spark/conf/spark-env.sh`, add:
+Add the following line to `spark/conf/spark-env.sh`:

     export SPARK_JAVA_OPTS="
       -Dtachyon.zookeeper.address=zookeeperHost1:2181,zookeeperHost2:2181